 September 30, 1942 –Franklin Joseph “Frankie” Lymon

-Doo-Wop music is a genre of Rhythm and Blues that developed in the 1940s by young African-Americans in the large cities of the upper East Coast, especially New York city and Philadelphia.
+Doo-Wop music is a genre of Rhythm and Blues that developed in the 1940s by young Black Americans in the large cities of the upper East Coast, especially New York city and Philadelphia.
 It features close vocal group harmony that carries the melodic line to a simple beat with little or no instrumentation.
 Lyrics are simple and ornamented with nonsense syllables, and often featuring, in the bridge, a heartfelt recitative addressed to a beloved.
 Doo-Wop had its apex in the late 1950s/early 1960s, but continues to influence performers in other genres to this day

 Frankie Lymon And The Teenagers were five kids from Washington Heights, the neighborhood north of Harlem.
-The original lineup included three African-American members, Frankie Lymon, Jimmy Merchant, and Sherman Garnes; and two Puerto Ricans, Joe Negroni and Herman Santiago.
+The original lineup included three Black members, Frankie Lymon, Jimmy Merchant, and Sherman Garnes; and two Puerto Ricans, Joe Negroni and Herman Santiago.
 In the evenings, they sang Doo-Wop at the corner of 165th and Amsterdam.
 They were discovered by Richie Barnett, lead singer of The Valentines while the boys were singing on a stoop.
 The Valentines were one of the most highly regarded Doo-Wop groups from the mid-1950s This was in 1956, and within weeks they had a recording contract and two months later they released their first record, Why Do Fools Fall In Love?, which went to the top of the national charts.

 Seemingly overnight, Lymon was the hottest singer in America, soon to go out on a world tour.
-He was 13 years old and the first black teenage pop star.
+He was 13 years old and the first Black teenage pop star.
 He was adorable; a gap-toothed, angel-voiced epitome of showbiz ambition, and a camera-friendly example of the new American postwar youth movement.
 All this, even before his voice had changed.
 That voice and that style influenced the next generations of Rock, Soul and R&B artists.

 His clear high tenor sounded like something out of Renaissance church music, and you can hear its influence in the sound of The Temptations, The Beach Boys and Earth, Wind & Fire.
 Diana Ross had a hit with a cover of Why Do Fools Fall in Love?
 25 years after its release.
 Despite the urban myth, Motown impresario Berry Gordy didn’t mold The Jackson 5 on Frankie Lymon And the Teenagers, but they sure sound like it.
 Like Michael Jackson, Lymon grew up too fast in every imaginable way.
 Lymon told Ebony magazine in 1967: